mdenet-education-competition-2023/mdenet-education-competition-2023-euanChalmers02/Worksheet.md

+todos:
+-add xmi teaching
+-move button to model
+-fix url so can run off the github

 ## Learning Outcomes:
 * Understand the XMI format and how it relates to the renderings of a model
 * Introduction to EVL (Epsilon Validation Language)